A Safe, Skills-Based Progression From Purees to Solids

 To thicken purees, add powdered baby cereal like Happy Baby Multigrain and NurturMe Quinoa.
 For homemade baby foods, simply puree to the texture of yogurt or pudding or add powdered baby cereal to thicken.

-Move to Phase 3 when your baby is keeping most of each bite in his mouth.
+One sign of readiness to move to Phase 3 is keeping most of each bite in his mouth.

 Phase 3: Fork-mashed Solids